mgold95/mgold95.github.io/_posts/2020-05-19-forecasting-turnip-prices.md

 P_4 = 0.15
 $$

-The turnip buy price was 106 bells and on Monday morning the price of turnips was 94 bells.
+The turnip buy price was 106 bells, and on Monday morning, the price of turnips was 94 bells.
 Because the patterns work by scaling the base price, it's more convenient to look at this as a percentage of the base price.
 Because the code used rounds results upwards, I also subtract $$0.5$$ from my price since that's actually the "mean" price before the code rounds it up.

 $$
 X = \frac{93.5}{106} = 88.21\%